 Since 1966, over 500 students have earned an M.S. in Rehabilitation Counseling at ESU.
 The program has graduated 27 students in the past five years (2008-2013), averaging four to five annually.
 Despite ESU’s rural location, 22% of graduates from 2008-2013 were from underrepresented groups, including persons with disabilities.
 Between the years of 2007-2012, 85% of program graduates were employed by Social and Rehabilitation Services (SRS), Veterans Affairs, various non-profit and/or community-based programs, and in private practice and/or for-profit settings in both rehabilitation and counseling.

-Certification as a CRC is not a condition of rehabilitation counselor employment at the state of Kansas.
+Certification as a CRC is not a condition of rehabilitation counselor employment in the state of Kansas.
 The Behavioral Sciences Regulatory Board (BSRB) accepts the National Counseling Exam (NCE) to become a Licensed Professional Counselor (LPC).
-Although national certification and state licensure are not required of rehabilitation counselors employed in state and community rehabilitation settings, from 2007-2011, 27% of program graduates chose to obtain the LPC, Licensed Addiction Counselor (LAC), or CRC credential.
+Although national certification and state licensure are not required of rehabilitation counselors employed in state and community rehabilitation settings, from 2007-2012, 27% of program graduates chose to obtain the LPC, Licensed Addiction Counselor (LAC), or CRC credential.